 Almost everyone loves munching fresh, delicious corn.
 But what about the corn silk?

-Corn silk is the shiny and long fiber usually found at the top of corn.
+Corn silk is the shiny and long fiber usually found at the top of the corn.
 Most of us probably toss it in the garbage bin.

 But maybe we should not do that.
 Why?
-Well, the corn silk, also known by the name Zea mays, is actually an annual grass that has an origin in Central America.
+Well, corn silk, also known by the name Zea mays, is actually an annual grass that has an origin in Central America.

 This grass provides vitamin K. This vitamin has a crucial role when it comes to blood clotting.
 The presence of vitamin K prevents the events of excessive loss of blood in case of injury.